thomasgtaylor/how.wtf/content/post/2023-03-10-convert-ordereddict-to-dict-in-python.md

 ---
-title: Convert OrderedDict to dict in Python
-date: 2023-03-10T00:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-03-10 00:45:00-04:00
 description: How to convert an OrderedDict or a nested OrderedDict to a dictionary in Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Convert OrderedDict to dict in Python
 ---

 Upon first glance, converting an `OrderedDict` seems intuitive.